-LSVG's first error: the hypothesis of complete objective modeling.
-Later researchers demonstrated that orienting only occurs toward "differences that make a difference" (Bargh & Chartrand, 1999; Simons & Rensink, 2005) - anomalies that interfere actively with current goaldirected activity - and not to all stimulus change.
+Sokolov's (1963) subjects responded with an orienting reflex to the tiniest alterations in lab stimuli.
+He used auditory tones, and elicited a galvanic skin response to any alteration in volume, tempo, or irregularity in tone onset or offset.
+It was this sensitivity that produced LSVG's first error: the hypothesis of complete objective modeling.
+Later researchers demonstrated that orienting only occurs toward "differences that make a difference" (Bargh & Chartrand, 1999; Simons & Rensink, 2005) -anomalies that interfere actively with current goaldirected activity - and not to all stimulus change.
 Modeling is thus far from complete.
 Consciousness attends selectively, to the minimum set of elements necessary to bring about the desired transformation.
 LSVG assumed, secondly, that the CNS compared incoming objective sensory data (reality) and expectation (construed cognitively).
 As behaviourists, they presumed that stimuli were objectively real and simply given, and they gave short shrift to motivation.
-Living creatures do not so much expect things, however, as desire them.
+Living creatures do not so much expect things as desire them.
 Desire is motivation, and it is motivational systems that fundamentally give rise to MAP schema.
-For LSVG, mismatch meant error, cognitive error, error meant anxiety, and anxiety indicated that behaviour had to be retooled.
+For LSVG, mismatch meant error, error meant anxiety, and anxiety indicated that behaviour must be retooled.
 Mismatch, however, is much more than the problem of erroneous action, but this cannot be understood without due consideration of motivation.
 If the desired future fails to appear, it is not only current actions that might be wrong: current desire might be wrong, as well.
-Perhaps the erroneous MAP schema is based in jealousy, for example, and the situation is such that jealousy merely makes things worse.
+Perhaps the MAP schema is motivated by jealousy, for example, and the situation is such that jealousy merely makes things worse.

 Thirdly, it is not reality that is compared with expectation (now: desire).
 We are not privy to reality, even in the present.
 Current "actuality" is modeled, much as future "possibility."
 Sometimes you cannot get from point "a" to point "b," because you are not actually at point "a."
 We compare a motivated model of the present to a motivated model of the future.
-In the case of error, this means that the very way we perceive things, past, present and future, might be incorrect.
+In the case of error, this means that the very way we perceive things, present and future, might be incorrect.
 Failure re-presents us with the frame problem.
-This is a very serious problem indeed, given the multiple ways the complex world of things and situations can be perceived.
+This is a very serious problem indeed, given all the different ways that the complex world of things and situations can be perceived.
 Whatever anxiety might arise at the failure of our actions is nothing compared with the terror of having to recalibrate our perceptions.
-LSVG were therefore not nearly pessimistic enough about error.
-When what is desired does not manifest itself, motivation and perception, as well as cognition and action, might all be incorrect - anywhere in their structure.
+LSVG were not nearly pessimistic enough about error.
+When what is desired does not manifest itself, motivation and perception, as well as cognition and action, might all be incorrect - and anywhere in their structure.